 When someone has received a spam mail and wishes to complain about it, she sends complaints to both her mail server and the sender's server, giving both a chance to respond.
 Her server, after receiving enough complaints, might decide to add the sender's address to its blocklist—or it might decide to block the originating domain altogether.
 The sender's server, again, after receiving enough complaints, might decide to suspending his account.

 When someone's account is suspended, people can no longer download his public key.
-This renders all the emails that he has sent unreadable.
+This renders all the emails that

 A complaint has two components: the key-valid token of the offending email, and the complaint-valid token of the complaint.
 The former is the RSA-encrypted MD5-diguest of the recipient's email address.
 The latter is the RSA-encrypted MD5-digest of the key-valid token.
 Figure 7 illustrates how each is generated.